curious-containers/cc-agency/README.md

 # CC-Agency

-CC-Core is part of the Curious Containers project.
+CC-Agency is part of the Curious Containers project.
 It manages a cluster of docker-engines to execute data-driven experiments in parallel.

 For more information please refer to the Curious Containers [project website](https://www.curious-containers.cc/) and